google/periph/conn/i2c/i2csmoketest/README.md

 Requires a gpio pin to be tied to the EEPROM's write control (active low write enable).

-Sample output running on an Odroid-C1:
+Example output running on an Odroid-C1:

 ```
 # ./periph-smoketest -v i2c-testboard -wc 83